Wyoming Military and Veterans Benefits

 Military Survivor Benefit Plan (SBP)/ Reserve Component Survivor Benefit Plan (RCSBP)/ Retired Serviceman’s Family Protection Plan (RSFPP) Wyoming State Tax Benefits: Wyoming does not levy a general state income tax on individuals, so you are not required to file an individual state tax return for Wyoming.

 Wyoming Veterans Property Tax Exemption Apply at your County Assessor’s Office between January 1 and the fourth Monday of May each year.
-Veterans must be residents of Wyoming three or more years prior to claiming the tax exemption and must have a DD Form 214 or equivalent.
+Veterans must be residents of Wyoming three or more years prior to claiming the tax exemption and must have a DD214 or equivalent.
 Additionally, one of the following must apply: